When Bears become Art

 Those interested in joining the “Bears in the Summit” committee should contact The Gathering Place at GatheringPlaceCS@gmail.com or (570) 575-8352.

-The project has been supported by a Lackawanna County Community Arts and Culture Grant, a program of Lackawanna County Commissioners Chris Chermak, Jerry Notarianni, and Debi Dominick, Esq. and a grant from the Lackawanna Valley Heritage Authority.
+The “Bears in the Summit” project has been sponsored in part by a Lackawanna County Community Arts and Culture Grant, a program of Lackawanna County Commissioners Jerry Notarianni, Debi Domenick, Esq., and Chris Chermak, and by the Lackawanna Heritage Valley National and State Heritage Area in partnership with the National Park Service.